Language-Research-Technology/ro-crate-modes/README.md

 [RO-Crate] (Research-Object Crate) is linked-data based specification, based on JSON-LD syntax with an extensible Schema.org based vocabulary schema and @context, for packaging data with metadata.
 RO-Crates are useful in avariety of contexts, including for describing research datasets for re-use and archiving and for describing contextual information such as the relationships between people, organizations and events.

-[RO-Crate Profiles] are a
+[RO-Crate Profiles] specify how to specialise the RO-Crate approach for a particular purpose or domain.
+They consist of (at least) a document, and optionally validation services.
+An RO-Crate Editor Profile supplements an RO-Crate Profile with specific intstructions.

 The configuration files contained in this repository, which we are calling "RO-Crate Editor Profiles" are intended to form the basis of a new standard for describing RO-Crate editor behaviour and are based on the [Describo Profiles] (which vary between versions of Describo] used to configure the [Describo] family of RO-Crate editing tools - maintainted by Marco La Rosa.

 # Initial differences from Describo profiles

-The starting point for this project was when the [LDaCA] team needed to extend the Describo-profiles we had been working with in our RO-Crate editor tool Crate-O.
+The starting point for this project was when the [LDaCA] team needed to extend the Describo-profiles we had been working with in our RO-Crate editor tool Crate-O. This required us to make breaking changes.
+Once our initial development is complete and tested we will make the Describo maintainers aware of our initial implementation and we can discuss whether we can harmonize our approaches - with a jointly maintained standard, or cross-walk code.

 - Added a new parameter to the "lookup" configuration to indicate the type of lookup required (TODO - examples)